Computational discovery of cathode materials for rechargeable aqueous zinc-ion batteries: Abstract

 \section{Abstract}

 \Acp{RAZIB} attract considerable scientific and commercial interest for deployment in grid-scale energy storage due to higher safety and lower manufacturing cost when compared to lithium-ion batteries.
 However, currently studied cathode materials suffer from severe capacity fade when cycling at rates appropriate for grid-scale applications ($<$~C/2), which hampers the commercialization of \acp{RAZIB}.
 To address the present limitation on cathode material availability, more than 2000 previously synthesized oxides, chalcogenides, Prussian blue analogues, and polyanion materials were computationally screened for the discovery of highly stable \ac{RAZIB} cathode materials.
 The structural, electrochemical, and chemical properties of the materials were respectively evaluated through an investigation of the available \ce{Zn^{2+}} percolation paths in the crystal structure, the stability of the material in aqueous media under \ac{RAZIB} operation conditions, and the attained transition metal oxidation state during cycling.
-The transition metal oxidation state and intercalating ion coordination environment were determined to govern the magnitude of the calculated intercalation potential, with this finding directly supporting the development of batteries with high operation potentials.
-Finally, 10 previously unexplored materials (\ce{MnBePO5}, $\alpha$-\ce{FePO4}, $\beta$-\ce{FePO4}, \ce{KV2PO8}, \ce{SrV2O6}, \ce{Mo2P2O11}, \ce{Cs2Mo4O13}, \ce{K3Fe5(PO4)6}, \ce{CaFe3P3O13}, and \ce{SrFe3P3O13}) were identified with leading metrics for operation as \ac{RAZIB} cathode materials, such as high \ce{Zn^{2+}} (de)intercalation potential, electrochemical stability, theoretical gravimetric capacity, and energy density, being here proposed for experimental testing.
-The materials identified in this study demonstrate a guide for advancing the available cathode materials for \ac{RAZIB}, and help expedite the establishment of \ac{RAZIB} as a commercially viable technology for grid-scale energy storage.
+The transition metal oxidation state and intercalating ion coordination environment were determined to govern the magnitude of the calculated \ce{Zn^{2+}} intercalation potential, with this finding being useful to guide the development of batteries with high operation voltages.
+Finally, 12 materials previously unexplored as cathodes for \acp{RAZIB} (\ce{CaFe5P5O22}, \ce{RbV(PO4)2}, \ce{MnBePO5}, $\alpha$-\ce{FePO4}, $\beta$-\ce{FePO4}, \ce{KV2PO8}, \ce{SrV2O6}, \ce{Mo2P2O11}, \ce{Cs2Mo4O13}, \ce{K3Fe5(PO4)6}, \ce{CaFe3P3O13}, and \ce{SrFe3P3O13}) were computationally identified to have promising operation properties as cathodes, such as high \ce{Zn^{2+}} (de)intercalation potential, electrochemical stability, theoretical gravimetric capacity, and energy density.
+Finally, $\alpha$-\ce{FePO4} was experimentally tested as a \ac{RAZIB} cathode, with a main redox peak obtained from \acl{CV} experiments matching previous experimental results for amorphous \ce{FePO4} as cathode for \ac{RAZIB}.
+However, the subpar charge storage capability captured during battery cycling highlights the necessity of further experimental modifications on, for example, the cathode-electrolyte interface in order to realize the full potential of $\alpha$-\ce{FePO4} cathodes for \acp{RAZIB}.
+Overall, the materials identified in this study present a guide for the experimental development of stable next-generation cathode materials for \acp{RAZIB}, and help expedite the establishment of \ac{RAZIB} as a commercially viable technology for grid-scale energy storage.